ealtili/Blog/Troubleshooting_Kubernetes.md.md

 # Troubleshooting Kubernetes Deployments

-what is up YouTube and welcome to another video in this video we're going to be taking a look at troubleshooting kubernetes workloads such as pods deployments and services now a lot of the new folks and find it really complicated to troubleshoot these things but the reality is it's actually quite simple and this video is gonna be a long one
+Lets look at troubleshooting
+kubernetes workloads such as pods deployments and services. complicated to troubleshoot these things but the reality is it's actually quite simple and this video is gonna be a long one